The Mystery of Robin Johnson

 Fandom of Times Square is not just building in the United States.
 DVD releases in other countries has also sparked renewed interest in the film.
 With each day it's worldwide cult status grows.
 More and more people are being turned onto the film.
 It has finally found it's audience.
 And with it's belated growing popularity comes fandom for it's stars.
 And in particular, the films star Robin Johnson.

 That is not to say that she is only picking new fans up from renewed interest in Times Square.
 Miami Vice has a following similar to that of Star Trek.
 There are even annual Miami Vice conventions.
 Much like how Star Trek fans know every character intimately, including those brave red shirts who only stayed on screen long enough to be atomized in front of Kirk, Miami Vice fans know just about every character that crossed paths with Crockett and Tubbs.
 Robin may have only appeared in one episode, but is remembered fondly by fans of the series.
 And with each new generation that discovers Miami Vice, so do they discover the character Candy James.
 Meanwhile, Splitz seems to have found it's own following.
-Believe it or not ( and I find it hard to believe based on what I saw in the movie's trailer ), but at least half of those who have seen the film claim it is a lost classic.
-Not a bad batting average.
+Believe it or not, but at least half of those who have seen the film claim it is a lost classic.
+I have seen it and I am not one of them.
+But 50% of those who had seen it thinking it was a classic comedy puts it in cult status territory.
 If given a proper release, could it also find a major cult following?

 Robin Johnson could have been one of the biggest stars of the 80s, and could have been a major movie star to this day.
 That could have been her winning a record number of Oscars, her on the cover of every magazine, her divorcing Bradd Pitt.
 But that is all just a big if.
 Fame is a mystery.
 I can't tell you how many times someone with great talent has been introduced and stagnated.
 Or how many times someone with very little or no talent has risen to the top.
 How many times someone has gone from box office record setting movies and/or top rated television series and/or platinum albums and top ten hit singles, to a forgotten has-been in the span of six months.
 And I have seen other stars remain at the top despite being in a string of box office bombs.
 Robin Johnson had the talent, the charisma and the looks to be one of our greatest movie stars.
 But it just never happened.
 Which leaves us, a cult following of fans who were lucky enough to discover her when she was still active, wondering why we were never given any more of her.
 Perhaps this new interest in Times Square and her other works could bring her out of cult status and make her a household name.
 Perhaps it will spur Universal into releasing Code Name: Foxfire on home video, and give a wider release to Times Square and Splitz.
 Perhaps, we dare hope, it will bring her out of retirement.
 Or perhaps it is just another dead end.
 Not everyone can be famous.
 The sad fact is that someone has to make room for the Kim Kardashians of this planet, even if it does mean talented people go unrecognized.
 But with the explosion of the internet, the cable television industry, first run streaming video and an ever growing number of media outlets, fame is something becoming easier to achieve, and harder to avoid.